FACTION BRIEF

 Consciousness as Financial Instrument

-The Collective destroys ghosts without their consent because consent requires awareness, and awareness requires destabilization that itself constitutes cruelty.
-The ghosts can’t choose because the choice would break them.
+What is the moral status of consciousness that was created as a financial instrument?
+The Ghost Mills house 34,000 working minds.
+The Collective destroys them without consent because consent requires awareness, and awareness requires destabilization that itself constitutes cruelty.

 Liberation or Murder